IntelPython/mkl-service/README.md

 See the [blog](https://software.intel.com/en-us/blogs/2018/10/18/mkl-service-package-controlling-mkl-behavior-through-python-interfaces) announcing the release.

-To install the package, use `conda install -c intel mkl-service`, or `conda install -c conda-forge mkl-service`.
+To install conda package, use `conda install -c intel mkl-service`, or `conda install -c conda-forge mkl-service`.

+To install pypi package, use `python -m pip install mkl-service`

 A short example, illustrating it use: